 Any PAR Level currently in a Critical Status is visually highlighted in red.

 Target: Ideal quantity of assets that the location should have available to support normal daily operations.
-It's commonly determined by factors like asset demand, patient population, and the location's specific needs.
+It's commonly determined by factors like asset demand, patient population, and the location's specific use case.

 Current: The current quantity of assets located in the room.
 Select the Sort icon to view those in a Critical Status first.

-Alerts provide a proactive method to notify staff when PAR Levels fall below their critical thresholds.
-These rules can automate the monitoring of your tracked PAR Level inventory—resulting in quicker restocking that can optimize inventory levels, reduce hoarding, and provide staff access to equipment when needed.
+Alerts provide a proactive method to notify staff when tracked PAR Level inventory reaches its critical threshold.
+These rules can automate monitoring—resulting in quicker restocking or maintence that can optimize inventory levels, reduce hoarding, and provide staff access to equipment when needed.

 When creating an Alert Rule, you'll need: